-the man who claims to represent this power [philosophy] in his age and for its immediately foreseeable development.34 the natural system or the philosophy of reality...
-In it reality is so conceived as to exclude any tendency to a visionary and subjectively limited conception of the world.
+the man who claims to represent this power [philosophy] in his age and for its immediately foreseeable development.

 He thus proclaims himself the only true philosopher of today and of the "foreseeable" future.
 Whoever diverges from him diverges from truth.
 Many people, even before Herr Dühring, have thought something of the kind about themselves, but-except for Richard Wagner-he is probably the first who has calmly blurted it out.
 And the truth to which he refers is "a final and ultimate truth."